 The State of West Virginia’s offices in each county typically employ attorneys in a variety of capacities.
 Other government agencies that employ lawyers include the Department of Agriculture in Harper’s Ferry, the Department of Justice in Clarksburg, the Department of Homeland Security in Martinsburg, the United States Air Force in Charleston, and the Department of the Treasury in Parkersburg.

 While West Virginia currently does not house any Fortune 500 companies, other corporations make their headquarters in the state and may be in need of legal help.
-Some of these include Appalachian Power in Charleston, Champion Industries in Huntington, Gabriel Brothers in Morgantown, MTR Gaming Group in Chester, and Blenko Glass Company in Milton.
+Some of these include WVU Medicine in Morgantown, MedExpress in Morgantown, ESMARK in Wheeling, Special Metals Corporation in Huntington, and WesBanco in Wheeling.

-Major law firms are located throughout West Virginia, with names such as Steptoe & Johnson PLLC in Charleston; K&L Gates and Reed Smith, both in Wheeling; Spilman, Thomas & Battle with offices in Charleston, Morgantown and Wheeling; and Huddleston Bolen LLP in Huntington and Charleston.
+Major law firms are located throughout West Virginia, with names such as Steptoe & Johnson PLLC in Charleston; K&L Gates LLP and Reed Smith LLP, both in Wheeling; Spilman, Thomas & Battle with offices in Charleston, Morgantown and Wheeling; and Dinsmore & Shohl LLP in Huntington, Lewisburg, Morgantown, Wheeling and Charleston.

 Legal specialty certification

-The National Board of Legal Specialty Certification provides certification services for attorneys who wish to specialize in certain areas of the law.
+The National Board of Trial Advocacy provides certification services for attorneys who wish to specialize in certain areas of the law.
 Certifications include civil trial advocacy, social security disability, and family law.
-If this interests you, the NBLSC contact person for West Virginia is Laura Faircloth, and she can be reached at 304-267-3949 or firstname.lastname@example.org.
+If this interests you, contact them at (508) 384-6565 for more information.

 Requirements for maintaining license

 The West Virginia Bar Association requires lawyers in the state to complete 24 hours of continuing legal education (CLE) every two years to maintain membership in the Bar.
+At least 3 hours must be in legal ethics, office management, substance abuse, or elimination of bias in the legal profession.
 You may submit CLE credits online.
 Approved providers and courses are listed here.